Iraiyanar Akapporul: Modern editions and translations

+In 2012 Ir̲aiyan̲ār Akapporuḷ : Text, Transliteration and Translations in English Verse and Prose was edit by V. Ramasamy was published by the Central Institute of Classical Tamil in Chennai.

 Content

 Iraiyanar Akapporul is concerned with setting out the literary conventions that govern Tamil love poetry of the akam tradition.
 The conventions, as such, are taken from the poetics of the Sangam period.
 Thus a poem is a poetical snapshot of one instant in a relationship.
 This snapshot provides a glimpse into the lives of the couple which is in love.
 In addition, each poem must consist of actual words spoken by one of the persons involved in the relationship, without any commentary by an omniscient narrator.
 Only certain characters may speak – the hero (talaivaṉ) and heroine (talaivi), a close male friend of the hero (tōḻaṉ) or a close female friend of the heroine (tōḻi), a mother or foster-mother, priests, courtesans, bards who mediate between a wife and husband, and a few other characters.
 The words spoken must also be addressed to a listener – the conventions of akam poetry did not permit soliloquies.
 However, the listener need not necessarily be the person to whom the words are seemingly addressed.
 A common device in akam poetry is to have words seemingly spoken to a friend, but actually intended for the speaker's lover, who the speaker knows is eavesdropping.

 The content of the poems is highly conventionalised.
 Each poem must belong to one of five tiṇais, poetical modes or themes.
 Each mode consists of a complete poetical landscape – a definite time, place, season in which the poem is set – and background elements characteristic of that landscape – including flora and fauna, inhabitants, deities and social organisation – that provide imagery for poetic metaphors.
 The modes are associated with specific aspects of relationships, such as the first meeting, separation, quarrelling, pining and waiting.
 Each mode is named for the chief flower in the landscape with which it is associated.
 The table to the left gives an example of the various elements which the text associates with the mode marutam.